 JCE ChemEd Xchange provides a place for sharing information and opinions.
 Currently, articles, blogs and reading lists from ChemEd X contributors are listed below.
 We plan to include other items that the community wishes to share through their contributions to ChemEd X.

-The January 2013 issue marks the start of the 90th volume of the Journal of Chemical Education.
-This latest issue plus the content of all past volumes, 1 through 89, are available at http://pubs.acs.org/jchemeduc.
+The December 2013 issue of the Journal of Chemical Education is available online to subscribers at http://pubs.acs.org/toc/jceda8/90/12.
+This issue of JCE plus the content of all past issues, volumes 1 through 90, are available to subscribers at http://pubs.acs.org/jchemeduc.

 This year one my goals is to use this space to talk specifically with various teachers about how they use inquiry in their chemistry classrooms.
 My four questions are:

 I recently spoke with a chemist from industry that said that if she admits to being a chemist, it is a serious conversation ender.
 I can relate!
 I know many of you can to.
 My colleague, Greg Rushton, shared a similar sentiment in an article introducing himself to the JCE community.